-Want the perfect workout program?
+Want your perfect workout program?

 Take QuizFact checked by Kirsten Yovino, CPT Brookbush Institute

-Give your sides some love!
-When people think about the "core", they usually just consider the rectus abdominis (aka the 6-pack muscle), with exercises like hanging leg raises, planks, and maybe some crunches or sit ups.
-While there's nothing wrong with those exercises or placing focus on your abs, the core is actually composed of multiple muscle groups that also need attention.
-One of those is known as the obliques (internal and external obliques).
+FACT CHECKEDGive your sides some love!
+When people think about the "core", they usually only consider the rectus abdominis (aka the 6-pack muscle), and while there's nothing wrong with placing focus on your abs, the core is actually composed of multiple muscle groups that also need attention.

+One of those is known as the internal and external obliques.
 Having a strong set of obliques is crucial to help with rotation and even more importantly, to resist rotation.
-But they do more than that, such as enhancing your overall aesthetics.
+But they do even more than that, such as enhancing your overall aesthetics.

 Pay attention to the information because if you follow the advice in this guide, you're going to look better, perform better, and create a stronger core to decrease injury.